basilfx/SubDaap/README.md

 python SubDaap.py --daemon --config config.ini --data-dir path/to/datadir --pid-file /var/run/subdaap.pid
 ```

 The data directory should exist.
-Optionally, add `-v` for verbose, or `-vv` for
+Optionally, add `-v` for verbose, or `-vv` for more verbose.
+All paths in the command line are relative to where you run it from.
-more verbose.

 ## Known issues
 * Gevent may throw `Broken Pipe' exceptions.
 This is a known issue but can be ignored.
 See https://github.com/surfly/gevent/pull/377 for more information.